MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

 1. Edit the Parameters file you just uploaded and change the password.
 If you need help editing the file in the Shell please ask your instructor for assistance.
 As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

-1. From the Cloud Shell pane, run the following to create the first virtual network and deploy a virtual machine into it by using the template and parameter files you uploaded: (replace the `[Azure_region]` placeholder with the location you copied in previous steps and also replace deployment id value from the environment details tab):
+1. From the Cloud Shell pane, run the following to create the first virtual network and deploy a virtual machine into it by using the template and parameter files you uploaded: (replace the `[Azure_region]` placeholder with the location of your resource group and also replace deployment id value from the environment details tab):

    ```powershell
    $location = '[Azure_region]'